SKU Number: Everything You Need to Know (Free SKU Generator Excel Template)

 Each time a customer creates an order, and that order moves to the next step in your fulfillment process, you have to update your numbers.
 You don’t want a customer placing an order for inventory that appears in stock, but will actually have backorder status.

 In order to execute lean operations without actually going out of stock, inventory needs to be as accurate as possible.
-SKUs can help you know exactly what you have and let you know when product needs to be reordered.
+Unique SKUs can help you know exactly what you have and let you know when the product needs to be reordered.
 You can get a real-time look at your inventory with incredible accuracy.

 Faster and More Accurate Order Picking